 - A machine

 - An article of manufacturing

 To qualify for a design patent, your invention must:

 - Be novel

 - Be nonfunctional

 To qualify for a plant patent, your invention must:

 - Be asexually reproduceable

 If you need help with applying for a patent on an invention, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.